 As LAWPOA secretary, Sergeant Burns-Johnson is committed to providing members with more than just “lip service”.
 She strives to make ideas actionable and continue to build upon the legacy of our storied Association.

 Sergeant Burns-Johnson is a proud member of a law enforcement family.
-She is married to a Los Angeles County Deputy Sheriff; They share two adult children.
+She is married to a Los Angeles County Deputy Sheriff and they share two adult children.